david-cattermole/mayaMatchMoveSolver/BUILD.md

 # Compile Qt UI files

-The build script will automatically compile the Qt .ui files, however these scripts can also be run manually if needed.
+The CMake build script will automatically compile the Qt .ui files, however these scripts can also be run manually if needed.

-The Qt Designer `.ui` files must be compiled using your version of Maya (either PySide or PySide2) in order to use the mmSolver tool GUIs.
+The Qt Designer `.ui` files must be compiled using the intended version of Maya (either PySide or PySide2) in order to use the mmSolver tool GUIs.

 To compile the `*.ui` files, run these commands.